 This is a study many health professionals point to as strong evidence that barefoot is best.
 We’re not suggesting that you go barefoot all the time, even though that would be really nice.
 But, the study does show we need to take a much closer look at how we treat our feet in the West.

 You can’t look at foot and toe problems in isolation.
 Only by taking a holistic view does bunionette and bunion prevention come into focus; conventional understanding is just... inadequate.
 There's no such thing as a foot in perfect health save for a big honkin' bunion.
 That bunion is a symptom of prolonged abuse.
-It'd only be a short time before other foot and toe deformities sprung up.
+It would only be a short time before other foot and toe deformities sprung up.

 Bunions get the most “spotlight”.
 But, hammer toes, claw toes, Plantar Fasciitis, Deep Vein Thrombosis and flat feet are just as painful and debilitating.
 Mobility and independence are incredibly vital to everyone's happiness.
 That's why it makes perfect sense to keep your feet as healthy as possible, just as you do with your teeth or eyesight.

 YogaToes® are specifically designed to fit between, below and above the toes.
-This design gently stretches the toes apart and away from the balls of your feet.
-People young and old – with foot problems or not – love how their feet feel after just a few minutes in YogaToes®.
+This design gently stretches the toes apart from each other and away from the balls of your feet.
+People young and old — with foot problems or not — love how their feet feel after just a few minutes in YogaToes®.

 The therapeutic effect of YogaToes® has been noted by both everyday people and medical researchers.
 Just recently, YogaToes® were used in a neurological study by a Henry Ford Hospital doctor.
 Participants in her study, who were patients with movement disorders, found great benefit from wearing YogaToes® over a period of three months.